shieldworks/aegis/README.md

 store it on disk as plain text.
 An ideal place to store it is a password manager or an encrypted file that only the administrators know how to decrypt.

 ## Architecture Details

-[Check out this document](ARCHITECTURE.md) for detailed information about **Aegis**’s system design, sequence diagrams, workflows, and internal operating principles.
+[Check out this document](ARCHITECTURE.md) for detailed information about **Aegis**’s project folder structure, system design, sequence diagrams, workflows, and internal operating principles.

 ## System Requirements